 Provost and Vice-Principal

-Three Pro-Vice-Chancellors (PVCs) for Education, Research and Knowledge Transfer, and Estates and Infrastructure
+Three Pro-Vice-Chancellors (PVCs) for Education, Research and Knowledge Transfer and International

-Two Deputy Pro-Vice-Chancellors, who support the thematic PVCs in University activities
+Deputy Pro-Vice-Chancellors who support the thematic PVCs in University activities

 Assistant Registrar (Executive Support), who manages project work for the Vice-Chancellor